ScooloV/bbpedia/docs/core_rules.md

 To perform a Stab Special action, make an unmodifiedd Armour roll against the target:

-« If the Armour of the player hit is broken, they become
+* If the Armour of the player hit is broken, they become

 Prone and an Injury roll is made against them.
 This Injury roll cannot be modifiedd in any way.

-« If the Armour of the player hit is not broken, this Trait
+* If the Armour of the player hit is not broken, this Trait

 has no effect.

-« If Stab is used as part of a Blitz action, the player
+* If Stab is used as part of a Blitz action, the player

 cannot continue moving after using it.

 STUNTY\*
-When this player makes an Agility test in order to Dodge, they ignore any -1 modifierrs for being Marked in the square they have moved into, unless they also have either the Bombardier trait, the Chainsaw trait or the Swoop trait.
+When this player makes an Agility test in order to Dodge, they ignore any -1 modifiers for being Marked in the square they have moved into, unless they also have either the Bombardier trait, the Chainsaw trait or the Swoop trait.

 However, when an opposition player attempts to interfere with a Pass action performed by this player, that

-player may apply a +1 modifierr to their Agility test.
+player may apply a +1 modifier to their Agility test.

-Finally, players with this Trait are more prone to injury.
+finaly, players with this Trait are more prone to injury.
 Therefore, when an Injury roll is made against this

 player, roll 2D6 and consult the Stunty Injury table, on page 60.